mesosphere-backup/dcos-vagrant/README.md

 If you're using the provided 1.6 installer config file ([etc/config-1.6.yaml](./etc/config-1.6.yaml)) then the superuser credentials are by default `admin`/`admin`.

-# Appendix: Installation

-The DCOS installation is multi-stage with many moving parts.

-## High Level Stages

-1. Node machines are created and provisioned (master, agent-private, agent-public)
-    1. Nodes are given IPs and added to a shared network
-    1. SSH keys are updated
-    1. SSL certificate authorities are updated
-    1. Docker is configured to allow insecure registries (if configured)
-1. Boot machine is created and provisioned
-    1. Bootstrap Exhibitor (Zookeeper) is started
-    1. Nginx is started to host generated node config artifacts
-    1. Private Docker registry is started (if configured)
-    1. Java runtime is copied from host and installed (if configured)
-    1. DCOS release (`dcos_generate_config.sh`) is copied from host
-1. DCOS pre-install
-    1. DCOS release config (`config.yaml` & `ip-detect`) is generated from list of active nodes
-    1. DCOS node config artifacts (`dcos_install.sh` & tarballs) are generated from the release and release config
-1. DCOS install
-    1. Node config artifacts are distributed to the nodes and installed (based on node type)
-    1. DCOS systemd services are started on the nodes
-1. DCOS post-install
-    1. Exhibitor starts, brings up Zookeeper
-    1. Mesos Master starts up and registers with Zookeeper
-    1. Mesos DNS detects Mesos Master using Zookeeper and initializes `leader.mesos`
-    1. Root Marathon detects `leader.mesos` and starts up
-        1. Root Marathon registers with the leading Mesos Master
-    1. AdminRouter (nginx) detects `leader.mesos` starts up
-        1. DCOS, Mesos, Marathon, and Exhibitor UIs become externally accessible
-    1. Mesos Slaves detect `leader.mesos` and start up
-        1. Mesos Slaves register with the leading Mesos Master
-        1. DCOS Nodes become visible in the DCOS UI

-## System Logs

-Ideally deployment and installation failures will be visible in the vagrant output, but sometimes failures occur in the background.
-This is especially true for systemd components that come up concurrently and wait for dependencies to come up.

-To interrogate the system, it's possible to ssh into the machines using `vagrant ssh <machine>` and view the logs of all system components with `joutnalctl -f`.

 # Appendix: Options

 There are several configurable options when deploying a cluster and installing DCOS on it.
 Most of them are configurable via environment variables: